 - Apartments with green roofs reduce pollution, lower heating and cooling costs, and are so attractive they command rents 16 percent higher on average than apartments without them.
 Other runoff control projects that add green to developed landscapes boost residential real estate values by two to five percent, and can lift office rental rates by seven percent.

 - Rain gardens filter up to 93 percent of the oil in urban and suburban runoff, vastly reducing pollution to local streams.
 These gardens also filter up to 90 percent of the toxic metals, 70 percent of the sediment, 30 percent of the phosphorous, and at least 25 percent of the nitrogen pollution (some gardens are capable of removing more).

 - Placed at the base of a downspout, a typical rain barrel can hold 55-75 gallons of stormwater runoff from a rooftop, reducing flooding and erosion.
 They can be found in garden supply centers or easily built.

-- A single evergreen tree can intercept more than 4,000 gallons of water a year, and a leafy tree can intercept 500 to 2000 gallons.
+- A mature leafy tree can intercept 500-1,000 gallons of precipitation a year, and a single mature evergreen can intercept 4,000 gallons a year.
+At the same time, a mature leafy tree like an oak can "drink up" and transpire more than 40,000 gallons of water a year.
 The planting of trees and gardens cools urban areas, improves the appearance of neighborhoods, absorbs carbon dioxide, and provides habitat for wildlife.
 Creating more open spaces, which absorb runoff, also expands recreational opportunities for local residents who want to walk, jog, and play outside.